 Once again, rules differ depending on the state or territory.
 For example, in Victoria you may receive a larger amount for a property located in a regional area.

 As a first home buyer, you could be eligible for other concessions too – like stamp duty exemptions and discounts.
 These also vary depending on the state or territory.

 You can apply directly to the government revenue office in your state or territory.
 But many people choose to lodge their FHOG application through their lender.
 If you’re applying for a home loan with ANZ, we’ll guide you through the process and help you fill out the paperwork.
 The completed and signed FHOG application along with the supporting documents can be submitted to the FHOG team at email@example.com for processing.

 The process will be slightly different depending on which state or territory you live in, so check the application details carefully as each state’s evidentiary requirements based on transaction type will vary.
 Generally, you’ll need to lodge:

 - documents that confirm your identity and your eligibility; and

 - a copy of the contract of sale (or contract to build if you’re constructing a new home).

 A word of advice: tell the truth on your application.
 If you don’t, you could end up getting prosecuted and there are heavy penalties if you’re convicted.
 It really isn’t worth it.

-The FHOG payment is generally granted at settlement.
+The FHOG payment is generally granted at settlement for buying a new home (including off-the-plan purchases) or on the first drawdown of funds (completion of the foundations), for contracts to build your new home.
 This means it's not available when you need to provide the seller with a deposit.
 You'll need to pay your deposit when you sign a contract of sale, which is usually months before settlement.